-- OBJ: Explain how the discovery of DNA revolutionized the understanding of evolution - TOP: The evolutionary synthesis, the study of populations, and the causes of evolution MSC: Remembering - 21.
-Mendel's plant experiments demonstrated that: - a. traits inherited from each parent blended together in the offspring. - b.
-DNA was the molecule carrying the genetic code. - c. peas were a poor choice for understanding basic hereditary principles. - d. traits are passed on from parent to offspring as discrete units.
+- OBJ: Explain how the discovery of DNA revolutionized the understanding of evolution - TOP: The evolutionary synthesis, the study of populations, and the causes of evolution - MSC: Remembering - 21.
+Mendel's plant hybridization experiments demonstrated that: - a. traits inherited from each parent blended together in the offspring. - b.
+DNA was the molecule carrying the genetic code. - c. peas were a poor choice for understanding basic hereditary principles. - d. traits inherited from each parent remained distinct in the offspring.

-ANS:DDIF:EasyOBJ:Define the concept of Mendelian inheritanceTOP:Mendel's discovery of principles of inheritanceMSC:Understanding
+ANS:DDIF:EasyOBJ:Define the concept of Mendelian inheritanceTOP:Mendel's Discovery of Principles of InheritanceMSC:Understanding

-- 22. The geneticist who studied the workings of fruit flies' chromosomes was:
+22. The geneticist who studied the workings of fruit flies' chromosomes was:

-- a.
-Charles Darwin. c.
-Thomas Hunt Morgan.

-- b.
-Gregor Mendel. d.
-Thomas Huxley.